Include-Type/Include-Type.github.io/README.md

 # Frontend
-This repository contains the frontend of the Project Management System project of #include &lt;TYPE>
+This repository contains the frontend of the Project Management System project of #include &lt;TYPE&gt;